Aman1531/todoApp/README.md

 I could have used jQuery to detect the clicked button of modal <br/>
 It could have made the code more short & readable but nothing beats the vanilla js when it comes to speed. <br/>

-Another framwork I found intesting is backbone.js <br/>
+Another framwork I found interesting is backbone.js <br/>

 Top 10 dev resources <br/>
 1) github